 Why did you join the Economics Department at Warwick?

-The quality of the department makes it a very stimulating place where to do research.
-Economics at Warwick is very strong in applied microeconomic, public policy analysis and there is also an increasing number of colleagues working on behavioural and experimental economics.
-A strong group in all these areas was a big factor.
+The Department’s strong reputation for the quality of research makes it a very stimulating place for researchers.
+Economics at Warwick is very strong in applied microeconomics, public policy analysis and there is also an increasing number of colleagues working on behavioural and experimental economics.
+Having a strong research group in all these areas was a big factor.

-Even the teaching side is strongly correlated with research.
+Teaching is also closely related to our research.
 This is a big plus not only for our undergraduate and postgraduate students, but also for us as academics as research-led teaching brings into classes our enthusiasm and expertise in the field and allows us to talk about the recent developments of our research.

 - Lory Barile (with J. Cullis and P. Jones), Time Preference for Investment in the Environment: The Impact of Intrinsic Motivation.
 Economic Issues, Vol. 23(2), 2018.